cado-security/cloudgrep/README.md

 Possible future work could include:
 - Support for Google Cloud
 - Support for zstd compression
-- Log parsing and detection using grok patterns, Sigma, Yara or Regex
+- Log parsing and detection using grok patterns, Sigma, Yara or a file of Regex queries
 - Export parsed logs in a standard syslog format

 ### Help ###